Skip to content

 #Peacock

 Universal Studios movies arrive on Peacock{rel=“noopener” target=“_blank”} 45 days after hitting theaters.
 That’s one of the fastest windows for a subscription service.
-Peacock Premium starts at $7.99/month, and the app is free to download on your Fire TV Stick.
+Peacock’s official FAQ states that the 45-day window was established in 2021 and confirmed as the standard through 2026.
+The app is free to download on your Fire TV Stick.

 AppSubscription Required?Rental/Purchase OptionTypical Release WindowMax Video Quality